qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Backslash is insert.
 * Backspace is delete.
 * F1 to F12 form top row numbers and minus/equals.
-* Square bracket are home and end.
+* Square brackets are home and end.
 * Comma and period are page up/down.
 * Semicolon is pause.
 * Apostrophy is print screen.